 The Project design will adhere to the clearance distances for safety purposes and incorporate suitable buffers to limit exposures in accordance with a number of technical and legislative requirements.
 There should be little to no interruptions of communication signals as a result of the Project or associated infrastructure.

 Do EMFs cause or contribute to health impacts?

 We understand that some people are genuinely concerned about possible health effects from electromagnetic fields (EMFs) and are committed to addressing these concerns responsibly.

 Australia has adopted the safety regulations recommended by the World Health Organisation (WHO).
 The public health and safety standards recommended by the WHO are based on a very large body of peer-reviewed science.
 From in excess of 25,000 articles published, the WHO, the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) and other international safety bodies advise that the weight of evidence shows that there are no substantiated or established health effects from exposure to EMF’s.

 The Project has a legal, environmental and ethical obligation to deliver a renewable energy project that operates safely and responsibly, without posing risk to any members of the general public.
 At all times, the operation of the solar facility will be undertaken safely and responsibly with EMF’s significantly below WHO and Australian standards.

 Do solar farms make noise?

-Solar farms are made up of several key components including photovoltaic panels, single axis tracking systems, inverters and transformers.
+Solar farms are made up of several key components including photovoltaic panels, single axis tracking systems, invertors and transformers.
 Photovoltaic panels are static with no moving parts.
 Single axis tracking systems typically are rotated by an electric motor (panel rows rotate very slowly to track the sun arc across the sky).
-Inverters and transformers convert the electricity from DC to AC and increase voltage.
+Invertors and transformers convert the electricity from DC to AC and increase voltage.
 Noise is typically measured in decibels (dB) and has a logarithmic scale.